ireleezi/hackathon/README.md

 **Promote Nature-Based Solutions**: Implement green roofs, rain gardens, and other solutions where they will make the biggest impact.

 **Embed Sustainable Food Practices**: Participate in community gardens that provide fresh produce and support local wildlife.

+**Deploy GreenThumBot units**: The physical GreenThumBot hardware will be able to give us more insights on improving Belfast and improve community participation as even the average joe can learn how to garden.

 ## Generative AI Integration